odissei-data/odissei-docs/docs/ingest/prefect.md

 ### Supervisord

 Supervisor is used to maintain several processses; this is what we mean with a server and agent process to perform tasks.
 Technically this gives us scaling room, since agents may live (technically) on a different machine, or alternatively on a cloud.
+While this is kind of an anti-pattern with Docker, it solves two problems in this case:

+- Running a properly configured Agent to consume tasks
+- Running a server which is properly configured
+- Not having to run a prefect instance as either `privileged` container or as root to scale Docker agents.

+These could still be done as a scale up; but this is the most secure and least invasive solution for now.

 ## Concepts